-- 10. MRE, Pork-Free Lot Serviceability.
-Two factors are considered when determining the overall serviceability of a MRE, Pork-Free lot.
-First, the lot is condition coded using Table N and then the integrity of the packaging and packing is considered.
-It is recognized that the status of a MRE, Pork-Free lot initially declared unserviceable may change as the result of a rework effort or special instructions provided by the accountable officer at/prior to issue. - 11.
+- 10. FSR Lot Serviceability.
+Two factors are considered when determining the overall serviceability of a FSR lot.
+First the lot is condition coded using Table N and then the integrity of the packaging and packing is considered.
+It is recognized that the status of a FSR lot initially declared unserviceable may change as the result of a rework effort or special instructions provided by the accountable officer at/prior to issue. - 11.
 Time-Temperature Indicator.
 A small label attached to the outer case used to monitor storage conditions.
-The TTI should be used as a tool only and shall not be the sole factor for determining disposition of rations in storage. - 12.
+The TTI should be used as a tool only, and shall not be the sole factor for determining disposition of rations in storage. - 12.
 Abrasion.
 A break or crack in the outer lamination of the retort pouch. - 13.
 Foldover wrinkle.
 Pouch material is overlapped on itself in the seal area that reduces the closure seal to less than 1/16 inch. - 14.
 Entrapped Matter.
-Foreign material may be trapped in the seal area when the pouch is sealed or bonded.
-Entrapped matter weakens the seal, but as long as there is 1/16 inch of continuous seal all the way across the seal area (i.e., from one side of the pouch seal to the other), then the seal is considered acceptable. - 15.
+Foreign material may be trapped in the seal area, when the pouch is sealed or bonded.
+Entrapped matter weakens the seal, but as long as there is 1/16 inch of continuous seal all the way across the seal area (i.e. from one side of the pouch seal to the other), then the seal is considered acceptable. - 15.
 Delamination.
 Delamination is the separation of laminated films in a flexible laminated pouch. - 16.
 Stress Crack.
-It is possible that the foil barrier layer in the MRE, Pork-Free pouch material may break, but the outer layer (lamination) of polyester or oriented polypropylene is still intact.
-This would be called a stress crack, and it is not scored as a defect. - 17.
+It is possible that the foil barrier layer in the FSR pouch material may break, but the outer layer (lamination)of polyester is still intact.
+This would be called a stress crack and it is not scored as a defect. - 17.
 Barrier Layer.
-For an MRE, Pork-Free retort pouch this is the lamination (foil) that prevents transmission of light, water vapor, or oxygen into out of the retort pouch. - 18.
+For an FSR retort pouch this is the lamination (foil) that prevents transmission of light, water vapor, or oxygen into out of the retort pouch. - 18.
 Product Contact Layer.
-For an MRE, Pork-Free retort pouch, this would be the inner lamination (polyolefin) which is in contact with the food. - 19.
+For an FSR retort pouch, this would be the inner lamination (polypropylene) which is in contact with the food. - 19.
 Adhesive.
-Bonding material that binds the laminations (thin sheets of polyolefin, biaxially oriented polyamide, aluminum foil, biaxially oriented polyamide and polyester or oriented polypropylene) that make up the retort pouch material. - 20.
+Bonding material that binds the laminations (thin sheets of Polypropylene, foil, polyester, or nylon) that make up the retort pouch material. - 20.
 Inspection Module.
-In Operational Rations, the word module typically means a set of cases whose combined contents yield the components necessary to feed one meal to a given number of soldiers.
-For the purposes of MRE Pork-Free inspection, there is no module and we will only refer to cases.
-The unit of issue is a single case.
+In Operational Rations, the word module typically means a set of boxes whose combined content yields the components necessary to feed one meal to a given number of soldiers.
+For the purposes of FSR inspection, we will refer to a full/complete single case as an inspection module.
+This is meant to minimize confusion.
+The unit of issue is a single case (or box).
+In order to make sure that inspection covers all the menus/components during inspections, inspectors will make use the term "inspection modules".
+An inspection module is a full/complete case.

 21. Commercially Sterile.
 Food that is free of all pathogens and those spoilage organisms capable of growth during normal storage and transportation conditions.
-Normal transportation and storage temperature is defined as 80°F or less.
+Normal transportation and storage temperature is defined as 80F or less.